nolanbconaway/raspi-nyc-train-display/raspi-setup.md

 Now, if something goes wrong, you'll get a mail message within your shell.

-### Reboot!
+### Reboot

 Now you can test out your new train display by rebooting the raspberry pi.
 With any luck, it'll boot up and automatically show upcoming trains to your stop.

 ## Problems?

-I wrote this as I set up my own raspberry pi.
+I wrote this as I set up my own raspberry pi and only validated it by running through from scratch.
 Your results may vary.
 Please let me know if you run into trouble!